 All you need is a willingness to eat seasonally, to try new flavour combinations and textures and stuff your face with the most delicious food, some of it, hopefully, growing wild on your doorstep.
 His new potatoes with elderflower and lemon thyme, for example, a clever and imaginative but oh-so-simple recipe, is one I’m eager to try before the elderflowers turn into berries.

 Or his green strawberry, fennel and gooseberry salad with tarragon and mint – genius.
 Or courgette and bean soup with marjoram, garlic and hazelnuts.
 What a fabulous way of using up a courgette glut.
 And skipping to the autumn section, a quince fumble.
 It’s a cross between a crumble and a fool but it’s going on my menu come October for the name alone.
 A lovely book and a lovely man.
 (I know you don’t have to like a chef to appreciate his recipes, but it helps.)

 Some of these books are new, some older.
 If you’re buying second-hand, I recommend AbeBooks, which is often cheaper and has a wider choice than that online retail giant everyone loves to hate but most people have been known to buy from (except you, Tina B.) The Amazon links are here to make it easy for you to identify the books, but please use your local independent book shop if you can.
 Like a lot of small businesses, they need our help to survive this crisis and many offer mail order.
 Thanks!

 Stop press: I’m now informed that Amazon owns Abe.
 How depressing.
 It does, however, provide a platform for used book dealers.
-Buyer’s choice, I suppose.
+But since I first wrote this, Bookshop has launched in the UK, allowing you to buy online from local independents.
+Buyer’s choice.